-The latest stories from the Business section of the BBC News web site.
+The latest stories from the Sport section of the BBC Sport web site.

 Croatia's Marin Cilic wins his first Grand Slam title with a straight-sets win over Japan's Kei Nishikori at the US Open.

 Glen Johnson emerges as Juve target, Arsene Wenger turned down Micah Richards & David Moyes's reign 'cost United £50m'.